aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 ## Choosing the number of clusters for K-means

-One of the most challenging tasks in this clustering algorithm is to choose the right values of k.
+One of the most challenging tasks in this clustering algorithm is to choose the correct values of k.

-If you are choosing the k values randomly, it might be correct or may be wrong.
-If you will choose the wrong value then it will directly aﬀect your model performance.
-So there are two methods by which you can select the right value of k.
+If you choose the k values randomly, it might be correct or wrong.
+If you choose the wrong value, then it will directly aﬀect your model performance.
+So there are two methods by which you can select the correct value of k.

 1. Elbow Method.
 2. Silhouette Method.